OrelMatatov/Translation-App/README.md

 ## Set Up
 - Run git clone on the command line / download the zip file
-- In the console's project type:
+- In the project's terminal run these commands:
 1. pip intall requests
 2. pip install bs4
 3. python Practice.py